Board of Directors

 Ashmeet Oberoi, Ph.D.

 Dr. Ashmeet Oberoi is an Assistant Professor of Professional Practice (Clinical Line) in the Department of Educational and Psychological Studies in the School of Education and Human Development, and the Director of the Community & Social Change Master’s Program at University of Miami.
+Additionally, she serves on the Executive Committee of the Society for Community Research and Action (SCRA; APA Division 27) as Member-at-Large for APA programming.
 She has a graduate degree in Child Development and a Ph.D. in Community and Prevention Research with a distinction in statistics and measurement from University of Illinois at Chicago.
-She holds both Bachelor of Science and Master’s of Science degrees in Child Development from Delhi University in New Delhi, India.
-Dr. Oberoi’s primary research interest is to examine how socio-cultural and contextual factors affect wellbeing of minority and vulnerable populations.
 To overcome inequities in minority communities, Dr. Oberoi engages in education; community-engaged research and evaluation; collaboration and civic work around social justice issues.
+She is the recipient of “2021 SCRA Early Career Award” and “2020 University of Miami Excellence in Civic Engagement Award.

 Serving as Vice President for Grants & Contract Management at Jessie Trice Community Health System, Inc., Roy Thompson brings over twenty (20) years of experience in public health management, covering administrative, fiscal and programmatic areas.
 Mr. Thompson is responsible for developing and submitting funding proposals appropriate for JTCHS, in support of organizational strategic plans for sustainability; he is additionally responsible for reviewing and drafting all forms of contracts for the organization.
 Mr. Thompson conducts evaluation of funded programs, ensuring they are managed appropriately and are compliant with regulatory, statutory and organizational policies /procedures, promoting high quality services and customer satisfaction.
 Mr. Thompson’s recent team-based accomplishments include organization-wide behavioral health/primary care systems integration, oral health program and school-based health services expansion, as well as telehealth infrastructure development for school based health and mobile oral health services.
 Mr. Thompson is a graduate of Stony Brook University, earning a Bachelor’s Degree in Social Science, with graduate studies in Public Health completed at the University of South Florida.